Evidence-based Strategies for Addressing Burnout and Enhancing Well-being for Mental Health Providers

 Social Workers

-American Psychiatric Association, provider #1743, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
-Organizations, not individual courses, are approved as ACE providers.
+As a Jointly Accredited Organization, American Psychiatric Association (APA) is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
+Organizations, not individual courses, are approved under this program.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-American Psychiatric Association maintains responsibility for this course.
+APA maintains responsibility for this course.
+Social workers completing this course receive up to 1.00 general continuing education credits.

 Faculty and Planner Disclosures

-Michelle P. Salyers, PhD is a Professor at the Department of Psychology at Indiana University-Purdue University Indianapolis (IUPUI).
+• Michelle P. Salyers, PhD is a Professor at the Department of Psychology at Indiana University-Purdue University Indianapolis (IUPUI).
 She earned her doctorate in Clinical Rehabilitation Psychology at IUPUI in 1998.
 She completed her clinical internship at Dartmouth Medical School and was a NASMHPD Research Institute post-doctoral fellow at the New Hampshire-Dartmouth Psychiatric Research Center.
 She is a mental health services researcher in the field of psychiatric rehabilitation, primarily focusing on implementing evidence-based practices.
 She has several federally-funded research and implementation projects focusing on Assertive Community Treatment and Illness Management and Recovery.

-Planners
+Program Planners

 • Teri Brister, PhD, LPC, National Alliance on Mental Illness.
 Dr. Brister has no relevant financial relationships to disclose.